samozzy/guides/README.md

-# Beeston GirlGuiding
+# Beeston and Chilwell GirlGuiding

 [![Build Status](https://travis-ci.org/samozzy/guides.svg?branch=master)](https://travis-ci.org/samozzy/guides)

-Static site for Beeston GirlGuiding Divisions.
+Static site for Beeston and Chilwell GirlGuiding Division.

-To replace website currently at: [beestongirlguiding.org.uk](http://www.beestongirlguiding.org.uk), constructed with BT Community Web Kit.
+To replace website currently at: [beestongirlguiding.org.uk](http://www.beestongirlguiding.org.uk), constructed with BT Community Web Kit (which has now gone offline).

 ## How?
 New website to be made with Hugo Static Site Generator, and hosted on GitHub.